siffiejoe/lua-rotable/README.md

 a binary search is used.
 Otherwise every access uses a linear search for the key.

-In constrast to the original `rotable`s in the eLua project, this implementation only supports string keys and C function values.
+In contrast to the original `rotable`s in the eLua project, this implementation only supports string keys and C function values.
 If you need anything else, you can consider using a `rotable` as fallback using an `__index` metamethod on a normal table.